Next: , Up: Defining Global Constraints [Contents][Index]

 X in_set S

-The solver constrains X to be a member of the FD set S (see FD Set Operations).
+Constrains X to be a member of the FD set S (see FD Set Operations).
+X must be an integer variable.

 call(Goal)